lamini-ai/lamini-examples/ift.md

 Next, we declare `Questions`, an object of Lamini `Type` with three string fields: `question_1`, `question_2`, and `question_3`.
+The string inside each `Context()` is an optional description of the field.

 ```python
 class Questions(Type):